Umayyad Mosque: Great Mosque of Damascus

 • The Umayyad Mosque symbolizes the political, cultural, and spiritual rise of Islam and remains a living monument deeply rooted in Syria's historical and religious heritage.

-The Umayyad Caliphate established Damascus as its capital, paving the way for the city's continued development as a living Arab-Muslim city on which every subsequent dynasty left and continues to leave its mark.
-The Umayyad Mosque is one of the largest and oldest mosques in the world, and the construction of the mosque since its original construction has influenced Islamic architecture with its vitality, structure and details of the ancient culture.
-The religious significance of the Umayyad Mosque was enhanced by its famous medieval manuscripts and its classification as one of the wonders of the world due to its beauty and the scale of its construction.
+The Umayyad Caliphate established Damascus as its capital, setting the stage for the city's continued development as a living Arab-Muslim metropolis on which every subsequent dynasty has left—and continues to leave—its mark.
+The Umayyad Mosque is one of the largest and oldest mosques in the world; its original construction and subsequent changes have influenced Islamic architecture through their vitality, structural design, and details drawn from ancient cultures.
+The mosque's religious significance was enhanced by its famous medieval manuscripts and by being regarded as one of the wonders of the world because of its beauty and scale.

 ADVERTISEMENT